Amazon vs eBay: which marketplace should you sell on?

 Amazon was the most-visited e-commerce site in the world in 2017, followed by eBay.

 While there are a growing number of marketplaces available to new sellers, these two titans of online shopping still stand head and shoulders above the rest.
 But which marketplace is truly the best?
-Let’s take a look at the pros and cons of Amazon vs eBay, so you can make an educated choice when it comes to deciding which one to sell on.
+Or can you choose just one?
+Let’s take a look at the pros and cons of Amazon vs eBay, so you can make educated choices when it comes to deciding which one to sell on and when.

 Selling on Amazon: pros